OAuthxD/Astrox/Privacy policy.md

 Ask server mod(s) to remove the logged message or just wait for 24 hours, after being they are removed automatically after 24 hours.

 # Security
-We take steps to ensure data provided from here Neptune is protected from misuse, loss, alteration, or unauthorized access.
+We take steps to ensure data provided from here Astrox is protected from misuse, loss, alteration, or unauthorized access.
 However, no Internet-based system can be declared fully secure and error free.

 # HOW CAN I CONTACT YOU?
 If you have specific questions about our privacy policy you can send us an Email and you can simply join our discord support server